rfindler/lindenmayer/README.md

 This pkg requires (at least) version 6.9 of Racket.

-After it is installed, run
+The documentation is [here](https://docs.racket-lang.org/lindenmayer/) or, after it is installed, run

 ```
 raco docs lindenmayer
 ```

-to start reading about the language.
+to see the docs on your local machine.

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).